 Information about the Care to Learn scheme which provides financial support to teenage parents who want to continue their education.

-Information on the 2 16 to19 residential funding schemes which provide financial support towards accommodation costs for young people attending specialist provision.
+Information on 2 residential funding schemes providing financial support towards accommodation costs for young people attending specialist provision.

 Information on the bursary scheme which offers financial help for 16- to 19-year-olds to continue in full-time education, who might otherwise struggle for financial reasons.